yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

+## Using Algorithm Packages to Search for Optimal Parameters
 ### Example Algorithms
 Here is an example using `optim` from the `stats` (which is a default package in R), though it has issues with both runtime and accuracy.